feO2x/NetThreadingInDetail/README.md

-# Net Threading In Detail
+# .NET Threading In Detail
 This repository contains the PowerPoint presentation as well as example code for my .NET Threading in Detail talk, that I first held in German at the .NET User Group Regensburg in January 2017.

 **Contents of the talk**